freelawproject/free.law/content/the-importance-of-backups.md

 PACER](http://www.bbc.com/news/technology-28953299) through this action.

 The BBC mentions the case *Ricci v.
-DeStefano* which was decided at the Second Circuit whileÂ  Sonia Sotomayor was a Circuit Judge.
+DeStefano* which was decided at the Second Circuit while  Sonia Sotomayor was a Circuit Judge.
 Sotomayor, now a Supreme Court Justice, had her role in deciding the case closely scrutinized during her Supreme Court confirmation hearings.
 Many who dug in to Sotomayor's background during those hearings likely relied on the